josehoras/josehoras.github.io/_posts/2019-05-05-lstm-in-tensorflow.md

 And the magic happens in `sess.run([variables], feed_dict={...})`.
 The first input, [variables], tells TensorFlow the variables within our model that we want it to calculate.
 The second input, feed_dict={...}, are the inputs to feed the model, our placeholders above, inputs, targets, and initial states.

 On each loop, calculating "training" will mean that we perform a gradient descent step.
-The result of this will be reflected in the variable loss, that we also calculate and keep on "l" and the correponding loss series "loss_hist", and "smooth_loss".
+The result of this will be reflected in the variable loss, that we also calculate and keep on "l" and the corresponding loss series "loss_hist", and "smooth_loss".
 We will also get the final state on this batch as output from `sess.run()`, and keep it on the "_current_state" variable to feed it back in the next loop cycle.

 This is all needed to define and train a recurrent LSTM network in TensorFlow.
 Of course we want to use the model and see how good it generates texts similar to the input data character by character.
 This is done in the `sample()`function